 This goes back to #1.
 You have flaws - as a person, as a company, in the things you're making.
 Find those flaws, face them head-on, and learn from them.
 It's the only way to get better.
 Pretending they don't exist will kill you.

-If any of us who start a business knew what it would actually take to pull it off, we'd never agree to do it.
+If any of us who started a business knew what it would actually take to pull it off, we'd never agree to do it.
 Belief that it's possible, and that you have the resources to pull it off is a critical component of success.
 This one, paradoxically, goes hand-in-hand with #4.
 Successfully navigating entrepreneurship requires balancing your level of denial, and the lies you do and don't tell yourself.
 Finding that balance is one of the most difficult things to figure out.
 Believe, but don't fool yourself.

 I promise.
 Just pencil it in, don't look at it too often, and thank me later.